Online Reinforcement Learning in Non-Stationary Context-Driven Environments: Evaluation

-We consider a modified version of Pendulum-v1 from the classic control gym environments~\cite{brockman2016openai}.
-The input is an exogenous wind process that creates external force on the pendulum and affects the movement (\Cref{fig:windypend_fig}).
-We append the external wind vectors from the last 3 time-steps to the observation, leading to a 9-dimensional observation space.
-We create 4 synthetic input traces with the Ornstein–Uhlenbeck process~\cite{uhlorn}, piece-wise Gaussian models, or hand-crafted signals with additive noise.
-These inputs cover smooth, sudden, stochastic, and predictable transitions at short horizons.
-All inputs are visualized in \Cref{fig:windypend_traces}.
+\paragraph{Experiment Setup.} We use 25 random seeds for gymnasium (5 for slower schemes) and 10 random seeds for the straggler mitigation experiments, and use the same hyperparameters for \sys in all environments and contexts.
+Gym environments were modified to accept discrete action space policies, as even prescient policies struggled to learn stable continuous space policies in the presence of contexts (See \S\ref{sec:pend_discretize}).
+Hyperparameters and neural network structures are noted in Appendices \S\ref{sec:pend_train_params} and \S\ref{sec:lbalance_train_params}.
+These experiments were conducted on a machine with 2 AMD EPYC 7763 CPUs (256 logical cores) and 512 GiB of RAM.
+With 32 concurrent runs, experiments finished in $\sim$1152 hours.
+This figure does not include runtime devoted to tuning the baselines.

-To sample past inputs $W(B_a, B_r)$, we use L2 distance.
-If $\overline{w_r}$ is the average wind vector observed in the recent batch $B_r$, we sample a minibatch of states in $B_a$ where $\lVert \overline{w_r} - w_i \rVert_2 > 1$.
-We use a more generalized \gls{ood} metric called Mahalanobis distance later in \S\ref{sec:lbalance_eval}, and we achieved similar results using it in this environment.
-Nevertheless, we present the results in this environment using L2 distance to show that \sys can operate with a variety of \gls{ood} metrics.
+\paragraph{Environment and Contexts.} We consider six environments: Modified versions of Pendulum-v1 from the classic control environments, InvertedPendulum-v4, InvertedDoublePendulum-v4, Hopper-v4 and Reacher-v4 from the Mujoco environments~\citep{towers2023gymnasium}, and a straggler mitigation environment~\citep{hamadanian2022demistify}.
+In the gym environments, the context is an exogenous ``wind'' process that creates external force on joints and affects movements.
+We append the external wind vectors from the last 3 time-steps to the observation, since the agent cannot observe the external context that is going to be applied in the next step, and a history of prior steps helps with the prediction.
+We create 4 synthetic context sequences with the Ornstein–Uhlenbeck process~\citep{uhlorn}, piecewise Gaussian models, or hand-crafted signals with additive noise.
+These context processes cover smooth, sudden, stochastic, and predictable transitions at short horizons.
+All context traces are visualized in \Cref{fig:windypend_traces} in the Appendix.
+Context traces 1 and 2 are 20 million, and context traces 3 and 4 are 8 million steps long.
+All baselines were allowed a `warm-up' period of 6 million time steps, and episodes were truncated at 200 steps.
+For the straggler mitigation environments, we use workloads provided by the authors in~\citep{hamadanian2022demistify}, that are from a production web framework cluster at Microsoft, collected from a single day in February 2018.
+These workloads are visualized in \Cref{fig:lbalance_traces} in the appendix.